 \subsection{Topology Reconfiguration Actions}

-There are two topology reconfiguration actions: \texttt{Split} and \texttt{Merge}.
-A node constructed by six or more edge modules can be split into two separate nodes, and two separate nodes can merge into an individual node.
-These actions can significantly affect the motion of the involved nodes and there are several constraints when applying them.
-For the VTT shown in Figure~\ref{fig:geometry-truss}, $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ that is the enclosed subspace containing the current location of node $v_0$ is shown in Figure~\ref{fig:split-cspace}.
-This node can move to some locations outside truss but its motion is also blocked in some directions.
+There are two topology reconfiguration actions for VTT: \texttt{Split} and \texttt{Merge}~\cite{Spinos-vtt-iros-2017}.
+A node constructed by six or more edge modules can be split into two separate nodes (every node must have at least three edges).
+Two separate nodes can merge into one node.
+These actions can significantly affect the motions of the involved nodes with a variety of constraints.
+For the VTT shown in Fig.~\ref{fig:geometry-truss}, $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ that is the enclosed subspace containing the current location of node $v_0$ is shown in Fig.~\ref{fig:split-cspace}.
+This node can move to some locations outside the truss but its motion is also blocked in some directions.
 The members attached with node $v_1$ blocked the motion of node $v_0$ on this side, and the plane formed by node $v_2$, $v_3$, $v_6$, and $v_7$ also blocks the motion of $v_0$ due to: 1. collision avoidance with member $(v_2,v_3)$, $(v_2,v_6)$, $(v_3,v_7)$, and $(v_6,v_7)$; 2. singularity avoidance that $v_0$ cannot move through the square formed by $v_2$, $v_3$, $v_6$, and $v_7$.
-If merging $v_1$ and $v_0$ as $v_0$ shown in Figure~\ref{fig:merge-cspace}, $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ will be changed.
+If merging $v_1$ and $v_0$ as $v_0$ shown in Fig.~\ref{fig:merge-cspace}, $\mathcal{C}_{\mathrm{free}}^{v_0}(q^{v_0})$ will be changed.
 The boundary originally blocked by members attached with node $v_1$ disappears because all members controlling $v_0$ and $v_1$ are combined into a single set.
-In addition, this \texttt{Merge} action increases the motion manipulability of node $v_0$ that can move through the square formed by $v_2$, $v_3$, $v_6$, and $v_7$.
-However, the side effect is that some originally reachable locations become not reachable, such as the space above the truss and around the member $(v_4, v_8)$.
-This is because $E^{v_0}$ contains more members leading to the increase of the obstacle region of node $v_0$.
+In addition, this \texttt{Merge} action increases the motion manipulability of node $v_0$ so it can move through the square formed by $v_2$, $v_3$, $v_6$, and $v_7$.
+However, the reachable space is reduced such as the space above the truss and around the member $(v_4, v_8)$.